HEPLean/HepLean/README.md

 ## Contributing

-We follow here the same contribution policies as MathLib4.
+We follow here roughly the same contribution policies as MathLib4 (which can be found [here](https://leanprover-community.github.io/contribute/index.html)).
+With the exception that we allow some `sorry` statements, if a theorem is widly expected to be true by the community.

 If you want permission to create a pull-request for this repository contact Joseph Tooby-Smith on the lean Zulip, or email.

 ## Installation